aws/karpenter-provider-aws/website/content/en/v0.20.0/upgrade-guide.md

 # Released Upgrade Notes

 ## Upgrading to v0.20.0+
 * Prior to v0.20.0, Karpenter would prioritize certain instance type categories absent of any requirements in the Provisioner. v0.20.0+ removes prioritizing these instance type categories ("m", "c", "r", "a", "t", "i") in code.
 Bare Metal and GPU instance types are still deprioritized and only used if no other instance types are compatible with the node requirements.
-This means that, now, you will need to explicitly define the instance types, sizes or categories you want to allow in your Provisioner; otherwise, it is possible that you receive more exotic instance types.
+Since Karpenter does not prioritize any instance types, if you do not want exotic instance types and are not using the runtime Provisioner defaults, you will need to specify this in the Provisioner.
+*
 ## Upgrading to v0.19.0+
 * The karpenter webhook and controller containers are combined into a single binary, which requires changes to the helm chart.
 If your Karpenter installation (helm or otherwise) currently customizes the karpenter webhook, your deployment tooling may require minor changes.
 * Karpenter now supports native interruption handling.
 If you were previously using Node Termination Handler for spot interruption handling and health events, you will need to remove the component from your cluster before enabling `aws.interruptionQueueName`.
 For more details on Karpenter's interruption handling, see the [Interruption Handling Docs]({{< ref "./concepts/deprovisioning/#interruption" >}}).
 For common questions on the migration process, see the [FAQ]({{< ref "./faq/#interruption-handling" >}})